 Roasted summer vegetables are an easy and tasty side dish for a barbecue or party!
 These colorful and delicious veggies are simple to make, and go well with just about any main dish.

 We roast vegetables all the time over here.
 Carrots, onions, peppers, squash, eggplant…we love them all!
 We especially love roasted cauliflower and seasoned potatoes – those two are favorites for sure.

 I know that everyone probably knows how to roast veggies, but this particular combination is so good, I just had to share it.
 I love to have a big batch of roasted vegetables on hand and then eat them for lunch over quinoa or a baked potato.
-They’re also a great and healthy side dish, and this colorful platter would even be a beautiful side on Easter Sunday.

 Roasted Summer Vegetables.

 A colorful platter of roasted summer vegetables including peppers, squash, and onions.
 This simple side dish is easy to make and so delicious.

 Preheat the oven to 425 degrees F. Line a rimmed baking sheet with parchment paper.

 Place the vegetables on the prepared baking sheet.
 Drizzle with the extra virgin olive oil.